 1. Commenters are guests and are asked to behave accordingly.
 Treat other members of the community with civility and respect.
 If you see disrespectful behaviour or trolling, please report it to us rather than inflaming the situation.
 The editors’ decisions on these matters are final.

-8. The editors decide what is acceptable.
-We reserve the right to delete comments and suspend accounts as we see fit.
+2. The editors decide what is acceptable.
+We reserve the right to delete comments, place commenters in moderation and suspend accounts as we see fit.
 Grounds for suspension include (but are not limited to):

 i.
 Obsessive arguing in a thread or threads

 ii.
 Repeated statements without supporting evidence

 vi.
 Repeated provocative contrariness or pedantry (i.e. trolling)